 Putting it into practice

-Adapting to a circular economy model will reduce the dependency on raw materials, and most importantly, it will limit waste.
+Adapting to a circular economy model will reduce dependency on raw materials and, most importantly, it will limit waste.
 If we really want to turn climate change around, we’ll need to take responsibility ourselves.
-This is why we’re currently developing an innovative service model for our charging stations, one which will close the loop—even after disposal.
+This is why we’re currently developing an innovative service model for our EV charging stations, one which will close the loop—even after disposal.

 This model will be a subscription model in which customers can subscribe to (or “lease”) a charging station for a monthly fee.